AbsaOSS/cobrix/README.md

     `COMP-9` (Cobrix little-endian).
 - Only fixed record length output is supported (`record_format = F`).
 - `REDEFINES` and `OCCURS` are not supported.
-- Only the core EBCDIC encoder is supported; specific EBCDIC code pages are not yet available.
 - Partitioning by DataFrame fields is not supported.

 ### Implementation details